axemclion/grunt-saucelabs/README.md

 * __username__ : The Sauce Labs username that will be used to connect to the servers. _Required_
 * __key__ : The Sauce Labs secret key.
 Since this is a secret, this should not be checked into the source code and may be available as an environment variable.
 Grunt can access this using   `process.env.saucekey`. _Required_
 * __urls__: An array or URLs that will be loaded in the browsers, one after another.
 Since SauceConnect is used, these URLs can also be localhost URLs that are available using the `server` task from grunt. _Required_
+* __directDomains__: Comma-separated list of domains.
+Requests whose host matches one of these will be relayed directly through the internet, instead of through the tunnel. _Optional_
+* __fastFailRegExps__: Comma-separated list of regular expressions.
+Requests matching one of these will get dropped instantly and will not go through the tunnel. _Optional_
 * __tunneled__: Defaults to true; Won't launch a Sauce Connect tunnel if set to false. _Optional_
 * __testname__: The name of this test, displayed on the Sauce Labs dashboard. _Optional_
 * __build__: The build number for this test. _Optional_